nrsundar/CustomerGenAINewsAWS/README.md

 - OpenAI for GPT-4o API
 - AWS for serverless infrastructure
 - Trafilatura for content extraction
-- All corporate websites for authentic GenAI content
+- All corporate public websites for authentic GenAI related news/content

 ## 📞 Support